spacedog-io/spacedog-server/doc/reference-guide/mail.md

----
-layout: doc
-title: Mail
-rank: 10
----

-#### Mail
+### Mail

 Use this endpoint to send emails.

-##### /1/settings/mail
+#### /1/settings/mail

 *GET* returns the mail service settings.
 Only authorized to superadmins by default.
-See [Settings](settings.html) for more information on settings ACL.
+See [Settings](settings.md) for more information on settings ACL.

 *PUT* sets the mail service settings.
 Only authorized to superadmins by default.
-See [Settings](settings.html) for more information on settings ACL.
+See [Settings](settings.md) for more information on settings ACL.
 Mail settings can be updated with `/1/settings/mail`.
 Default mail settings:

 Default mail settings: